 Cyclists also breathe in less pollution than people in cars, which is good for their lungs.

 HONK.
 BEEP.
 SCREETCH.
 VROOM.
 Cars are so noisy.
 It’s ridiculous how loud they are.
-Cars are so loud that in some parts of the city at rush hour you can’t even talk on a cell phone on the side walk or have a conversation without shouting.
+Cars are so loud that in some parts of the city at rush hour you can’t even talk on a cell phone on the sidewalk or have a conversation without shouting.
 Cars are the biggest contributors to noise pollution in the big cities.
-But there is one mode on transportation that’s as quiet as it is efficient; bicycles!
+But there is one mode of transportation that’s as quiet as it is efficient; bicycles!